stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - [**itsme®Shared Data**](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/documentation/general-information/shared-data)

-The objective of this document is to provide all the information needed to integrate the **itsme® Login** using OpenID Connect protocol., by describing our OAuth 2.0 implementation of **itsme® Login**, which conforms to  the <a href="http://openid.net/specs/openid-connect-core-1_0.html"> OpenID Connect 1.0 </a> specifications.
+The objective of this document is to provide all the information needed to integrate the **itsme® Login** using OpenID Connect protocol, by describing our OAuth 2.0 implementation of **itsme® Login**, which conforms to  the <a href="http://openid.net/specs/openid-connect-core-1_0.html"> OpenID Connect Core </a> specifications.
-## 1.2.
-Objective

-## 1.3.
-The itsme® services in a few words

 # <a name id="Onboarding"></a>2.
-On-boarding Process
+Starting the integration Process
- Our on boarding process consists of two main steps:

-- The configuration of your Sandbox
-- The integration of itsme(r) services
+Before you can start working on the integration of itsme(r) services
+- we need to configure your Sandbox in which the integration takes place
+- you need to adapt your development environment to our OpenID configuration

 ## 2.1.
 Configuring your Sandbox Environment
-Before you can start working on the integration of itsme(r) services, we need to create your Sandbox in which the integration takes place.
 Your company will provide us both functional and technical information we will use to create your Sandbox.
 These information include (not exhaustively):

 - Information to customize the user consent screen
 -  JWKSet URL, and associated SSL/TLS certificate